ELECTROACOUSTICS - 2019/0

 Indicative content includes:

-Principles of operation of pressure, pressure gradient, combination, and highly directional microphones.
+- Principles of operation of pressure, pressure gradient, combination, condenser, moving coil, and ribbon microphones.

 |Assessment type||Unit of assessment||Weighting|

 |Coursework||COURSEWORK 1: LOUDSPEAKERS||33|

 |Examination||EXAMINATION (2 HOURS)||50|